The dimensions of diversity

 Example measures: Set up age-appropriate workplaces, introduce mentoring or knowledge transfer programs, introduce health management.

-The diversity dimension of ethnic origin & nationality describes people of different cultural backgrounds, nationalities and skin colors.
+The diversity dimension of migration history & nationality describes people of different cultural backgrounds, nationalities and skin colors.
 This is about valuing people of different national and ethnic origins, overcoming prejudices and promoting intercultural skills.
-Diversity and an unprejudiced working environment in this dimension enriches companies through different perspectives, creativity and innovative strength.
+Diversity and a prejudice-free working environment in this dimension enriches companies through different perspectives, creativity and innovative strength.

 Example measures: Diverse team composition, offering intercultural training, promoting language training.